ajrcarey/pdfium-render/README.md

 ## Version history

-* 0.8.31: provides a new implementation of `PdfPageText::chars_for_object()` that takes advantage of the `FPDFText_GetTextObject()` function introduced in Pdfium release 6611 to substantially simplify the implementation, resolving a character bounds problem discussed in <https://github.com/ajrcarey/pdfium-render/issues/198>.
+* 0.8.31: increments the `pdfium_latest` feature to `pdfium_7123` to match new Pdfium release 7123 at <https://github.com/bblanchon/pdfium-binaries>; provides a new implementation of `PdfPageText::chars_for_object()` that takes advantage of the `FPDFText_GetTextObject()` function introduced in Pdfium release 6611 to substantially simplify the implementation, resolving a character bounds problem discussed in <https://github.com/ajrcarey/pdfium-render/issues/198>.
 * 0.8.30: corrects a bug in the processing of page image object dimensions, thanks to an excellent contribution from <https://github.com/jarettmillard>; corrects a byte alignment bug that could occur when working with aligned grayscale bitmaps, thanks to an excellent contribution from <https://github.com/samsieber>; adds the `PdfPageImageObject::width()` and `PdfPageImageObject::height()` functions for retrieving the expected pixel width and height of a `PdfPageImageObject` without the need to render it to a bitmap; adds the `core_graphics` crate feature to ease linking to statically compiled Pdfium builds on macOS that require the CoreGraphics framework.
 * 0.8.29: corrects a bug in the handling of the `image_*` crate features that prevented use of image functionality when using `image_024` or `image_023`, thanks to an excellent contribution from <https://github.com/t-moe>; adds new `PdfLink::rect()` function, thanks to an excellent contribution from <https://github.com/mlaiosa>; adds new `PdfPageImageObject::new_from_jpeg_file()` and `PdfPageImageObject::new_from_jpeg_reader()` functions.
 * 0.8.28: increments the `pdfium_latest` feature to `pdfium_6996` to match new Pdfium release 6996 at <https://github.com/bblanchon/pdfium-binaries>; adds bindings for new functions `FPDFPageObj_GetIsActive()`, `FPDFPageObj_SetIsActive()`, and `FPDFImageObj_GetIccProfileDataDecoded()`; adds new `PdfSignature::modification_detection_permission()` function; adds `PdfQuadPoints::transform()` and additional utility functions to reach parity with `PdfRect`; changes return type of `PdfPageObject::bounds()` from `PdfRect` to `PdfQuadPoints`; deprecates direct `PdfRect` field access in favour of accessor functions; adds new `PdfPageObjectOwnership` struct to better model page object ownership across pages and annotations; fixes a bug in content regeneration that could drop trailing transformations to page objects; adds trait implementations for `Eq`, `Hash`, and `Clone` to `PdfBookmark`, thanks to an excellent contribution from <https://github.com/mlaiosa>.
 Deprecated items will be removed in release 0.9.0.